mecano-dn/mecano-dn.github.io/content/english/blog/art_of_dealing_with_canon.md

 ### Ancient Greek Lyric Poetry and Music

 Since I started my studies in Classical Literature, I have always loved to look for what I have been learning about the ancients in contemporary culture.
-I find it a good and fun exercise that not only trains my mind to think beyond academia but also allows me to discover that some features of Greek and Roman literature basically survived the course of time and entered, though with some differences, the modern culture.
-And I enjoy doing this with contemporary songs especially.
+I find it a good and fun exercise that, not only trains my mind to think beyond academia, but also allows me to discover that some features of Greek and Roman literature basically survived the course of time, and entered, though with some differences, the modern culture.
+I enjoy doing this with contemporary songs especially.

 The reason is probably that my favourite genre of Greek literature has always been archaic lyric poetry.
 I am referring, for example, to the poems of Sappho, Alcaeus, Pindar, and so on.
 I love everything about them: their themes, their style, and, above all, their metrical structure, which, in most cases, is the only feature that tells us something about their now lost music.
 And if you are wondering, yes: these poems were accompanied by music and actually sung.
 In other words, they were nothing but songs, and our different perception of them is simply due to the fact that we are used to reading them in books.
 Therefore, it totally makes sense for me to try to search for characteristics of this ancient genre in contemporary music.